๐Ÿ”ฅ AMEX Platinum Charge welcome offer: Get 150,000 bonus points+ S$100 with S$8K spend

 ๐Ÿ’ณ Credit Card FAQs

 This article forms part of a series on Credit Card FAQs.
-Refer to the articles below for guides to other common questions.
+Refer to the articles below for answers to other common questions.

 How long are credit card points valid for?